Rendering mix ratio for external and internal wall | best mix ratio for rendering | best sand for rendering | render mix ratio.

 Best cement for rendering

-Regarding this, “best cement for rendering”, Any general purpose cement can be used for rendering, that should be either made from Portland stone, dust, slug or fly ash.
+The best cement for rendering is Ordinary Portland Cement of grade 43.
+Any general purpose cement can be used for rendering, that should be either made from Portland stone, dust, slug or fly ash.
 Ordinary Portland cement of grade 43 looking as best to use for rendering, pozzolanic Portland cement (PPC) also looking good but it can causes fast setting and Portland slag cement used especially in marine area.
 So do not confuse with best cement for rendering, looking over the market, which is available, select the best cement as per your choice and requirement.

 Best sand for rendering

-Regarding this, “what is the best sand to use for rendering”, Sand must be plastering or rendering sand, it should be clean, fine and free from any organic impurities.
+The sand for rendering must be plastering or rendering sand.
+It should be clean, fine texture and free from any organic impurities.
 You do not use building sand for rendering because it may causes shrinks and cracks.
 You can use some amount of building sand as base coat, but it does not seems like that it is primarily sand for rendering.